-PAW Fund uses only high-quality vaccines produced by Pfizer and Merial.
+PAW Fund uses only high-quality vaccines.
 We provide the core vaccines recommended by the American Animal Hospital Association (AAHA).
 Core vaccines are those that prevent high-risk diseases or diseases that can pose a risk to humans.

 For puppies and dogs, we offer DAPP and rabies vaccines.
-For kittens and cats, we offer the FRVCP vaccine.
-We offer Merial Purevax Rabies Vaccine for cats, but only when it is considered necessary.
+For kittens and cats, we offer the FRVCP vaccine and rabies, which is the same vaccine used in dogs.

 All core vaccines at our clinics are free.
 If you can make a contribution, that’s great.
 If you can’t, that’s okay, too.

 Low-Cost Pet Care

 If your pet needs to see a vet for basic care or needs vaccines that we don’t offer, we recommend Pet Vet PetFood.
 They have a location in El Cerrito which has a vet present on Friday and Saturday 10am – 3pm and the store in Oakland has the vet there on Sunday and Monday 10am – 3pm.
 Every week!
 They offer a pet exam for $20 and lower-cost vaccines than anywhere else.

 Dewormers and Flea Preventatives